camillac/holmies/README.md

   if it is possible to find a path to the treasure from a point next to the start.

 ## version *n*
-- Print the solutions of the maze
+- Find and return all of the solutions of the maze
+- Find the shortest solution to the maze
+- Pretty toString
+-